Mission Viejo City Grading Permit Bond

 What is a Grading Permit?

-A business owner will usually need to apply for a grading permit should their business project involve activities like excavation or soil filling or combination of both.
+A business owner will usually need to apply for a grading permit should their business project involve activities like excavation or soil filling or a combination of both.
 The Grading and Excavating Code of the Mission Viejo City defines a grading permit as a legal document or certificate certified by the Director of Public Works, City Engineer, or an authorized representative responsible for the grading activity authorization.

 For information on the application process and the complete list of work that requires a grading permit, you may visit the Mission Viejo City Public Works Office or read further on their Grading and Excavation Code.